sablier-labs/v1-protocol/README.md

 $ truffle migrate --reset --network development
 ```

-Alternatively, if you simply want to use our apps, head to [pay.sablier.finance](https://pay.sablier.finance) to create streams and
+Alternatively, if you simply want to use the UI, head to [v1-pay.sablier.com](https://v1-pay.sablier.com) to create streams and
-[app.sablier.finance](https://app.sablier.finance) to withdraw from streams.
+[v1-app.sablier.com](https://v1-app.sablier.com) to withdraw from streams.
 You'll need an Ethereum wallet and some ERC20 tokens.

 ## Contributing :raising_hand_woman:

-We highly encourage participation from the community to help shape the development of Sablier.
+Participation from the community is crucial for shaping the future development of Sablier.
 If you are interested in
 contributing or have any questions, ping us on [Discord](https://discord.gg/KXajCXC).

 We use [Yarn](https://yarnpkg.com/) as a dependency manager and [Truffle](https://github.com/trufflesuite/truffle)